Automagically create and send emails, reports, PDFs and more with on-brand charts as images using our API and integrations with Zapier and Make.

 Image Charts works smoothly in the background, exactly as you’d expect.

-Start charting your way to success with a 7-day free trial!
+Start charting your way to success!

 Your data never leaves your house.
 We offer an on-premise virtual machine that keeps your data under your supervision and control.